Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/06-Operations-Pt1/Lesson6.md

 `Operation` (formerly called `NSOperation`) is a class that allows you to encapsulate (wrap) a unit of work into a package you can execute at some time in the future.

-`Operation` is an *abstract* class that represents the code and data associated with a single task.
+`Operation` is an __*abstract*__ class that represents the code and data associated with a single task.

 Key attributes of Operations:
+- An Operation describes a single unit of work
-- Higher level of abstraction over GCD
+- A higher level of abstraction over GCD
 - Object-oriented (vs functions/closures in GCD)
 - Execute concurrently &mdash; but can be serial by using dependencies
-- An Operation describes a single unit of work
 - Offer more developer control (than GCD): </br>
 &nbsp;&nbsp;&nbsp;&nbsp; - Can be cancelled  </br>
 &nbsp;&nbsp;&nbsp;&nbsp; - Have priorities (veryLow, Low, normal, high, veryHigh)  </br>